aviborn2win/2020-04-27-git-avi/readme.md

 - add: put files into staging area
 - commit: commit the staging area with a message
 	- 'commit -m' : commit with a message without opening up text editor
+- 'log': look at al lthe commit history you've been doing
+	- 'log --online': simple one line log view
+- 'diff': look at differences between current state and what git knows